MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-customactiontype-property.md

 ```

 This third code example likewise extends the **Customer Card** page with a promoted action, this time it triggers opening the Power Automate template gallery wizard for the user to create a new Flow from a selection of templates.
+The `FlowTemplateCategoryName` property sets the category used to filter the list of Power Automate templates shown in the template gallery.

 ```al
 pageextension 50100 CustomerCardExt extends "Customer Card"